IdkwhatImD0ing/EveOnlineTracker/docs/supabase.md

 - All monetary values are stored as `numeric` to avoid floating-point precision issues with ISK amounts
 - Prices are stored per-unit; total values are calculated at query time
-- The `collected` boolean tracks whether an item has been obtained (for progress tracking)
+- The `collected` boolean tracks whether an item has been fully obtained (for progress tracking)
+- The `quantity_made` field on components tracks partial progress (e.g., 50 of 100 units completed)
+- When `quantity_made` equals `quantity`, the item is automatically marked as `collected`
 - Cascade deletes ensure all related data is removed when a project is deleted